 You need 1 person you can trust who can show you how everything in your business is connected, and which areas to prioritise first.

-One of the best pieces of advice I ever got around culture was that it the pinnacle of every business is not the CEO or the business owner, it’s these values. while everybody else may report up to the business owner; the business owner reports to the values.
-If they’re clear and if you can link all of your decision-making back to those values, then the team will understand and will live them, and your business will thrive.
+One of the best pieces of advice I ever got around culture was that at the pinnacle of every business is not the CEO or the business owner, it’s these values.
+While everybody else may report up to the business owner; the business owner reports to the values.
+If they’re clear, and if you can link all your decision-making back to those values, then the team will understand and will live them, and your business will thrive.

-Lastly, is how—how do you implement this culture?
+Last is how.
+How do you implement this culture?
 Because it’s very difficult to sit down with someone and say, ‘Oh, that’s not our purpose’ or ‘that decision you made last week doesn’t really live up to our value of integrity or honesty’.
-What you want to do is get out a list—the length that’s appropriate for you, some of the behavioral choices that stem from your cultural decision because you can manage behavioral decisions much easier than you can manage some of the values.
+What you want to do is get out a list, length that’s appropriate for you, some of the behavioral choices that stem from your cultural decision because you can manage behavioral decisions much easier than you can manage some of the values.

 Want to learn more about how this can apply to your business?
 It costs nothing to chat: